cobi-bike/Module-Ping/README.md

 ```

 ### Application lifecycle
+Let's understand how our application's logic works:
 The Node.js backend serves index.html on request.
-On the client side index.js is the main entry point for the application's logic.
+On the client side index.js is the main entry point for the application.

 After intializing the COBI DevKit we firstly check if we're in main menu or settings menu mode:
 ``` javascript